Cytomegalovirus (CMV) infection is a disease caused by a type of herpes virus.

 - Sexual contact

 Most people come into contact with CMV in their lifetime.
-Typically only people with a weakened immune system become ill from CMV infection.
-Some otherwise healthy people with acute CMV infection develop a mononucleosis-like syndrome.
+But usually, it's people with a weakened immune system, such as those with HIV/AIDS, who become ill from CMV infection.
+Some otherwise healthy people with CMV infection develop a mononucleosis-like syndrome.

 CMV is a type of herpes virus.
-The virus remains in your body for the rest of your life.
+All herpes viruses remain in your body for the rest of your life after infection.
 If your immune system becomes weakened in the future, this virus may have the chance to reactivate, causing symptoms.

 Exams and Tests

-Special lab tests such as a CMV DNA serum PCR test may be done to check for substances in your blood that are produced by CMV.
-Other tests such as a CMV antibody test may be done to check your body's response to the CMV infection.
+Special lab tests such as a CMV DNA serum PCR test may be done to check for presence of substances in your blood produced by CMV.
+Tests, such as a CMV antibody test, may be done to check the body's immune response to the CMV infection.

-Other tests include:
+Other tests may include:

-Most patients recover in 4 to 6 weeks without medication.
+Most people recover in 4 to 6 weeks without medicine.
 Rest is needed, sometimes for a month or longer to regain full activity levels.
 Painkillers and warm salt-water gargles can help relieve symptoms.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of acute CMV infection.
+Contact your provider for an appointment if you have symptoms of CMV infection.

-Go to the emergency room or call the local emergency number (such as 911) if you have sharp, severe sudden pain in your left upper abdomen.
+Go to the emergency room or call 911 or the local emergency number if you have sharp, severe sudden pain in your left upper abdomen.
 This could be a sign of a ruptured spleen, which may require emergency surgery.